Quantification of powder samples

 Create prediction workflows to quantify new samples

 In this step, you will use the quantification model to analyze the % of the three powders in images with samples of unknown content.
-Press the “Play” button in the lower right corner to move from the “Model” mode to the “Play” mode.
+Press the “Workflow” button in the lower right corner to move from the “Model” mode to the “Workflow” mode.

 Press the “Add” button to make a new workflow